 “Candacy Taylor not only examines the history of the Green Book, but also dives into what its impact means for Black individuals and families today.” – BustleBustle —

 About the author

 Candacy Taylor is an award-winning author, photographer and cultural documentarian.
 Her work has been featured in over 50 media outlets including the New Yorker and The Atlantic.
 She is the recipient of numerous fellowships and grants including The Hutchins Center for African & African American Research at Harvard University and the National Endowment for the Humanities.
-She lives in Denver, Colorado.
+She lives in New York, NY.